Author, wife of Weezer bassist arrested after being shot by police who say she pointed a gun at them

 A 9-millimeter handgun was recovered from Shriner’s home, the police statement said.

-She was later booked and was being held on $1 million bail, LA County jail records showed.
+She was later booked and released after posting $1 million bond, LA County jail records showed.

 Lauren has not made a court appearance, and it was not immediately clear whether she has hired a lawyer.
 There were no immediate responses to an email to her manager and a message left on her author website.
 There was also no response to an email seeking comment from a representative for Weezer.